JabberSPAM/jabber-spam-fighting-manifesto/Freedom-and-Anonymity.md

 # Freedom and Anonymity on XMPP

-There were some concerns that the [Spam Fighting Manifesto](README.md) will imepde the Freedom of Speech, break XMPP for (legitimately) anonymous users and is an unacceptable invasion into the users' privacy.
+There were some concerns that the [Spam Fighting Manifesto](README.md) will impede the Freedom of Speech, break XMPP for (legitimately) anonymous users and is an unacceptable invasion into the users' privacy.
 Examples of concerns raised in public: